zachchan105/tmewc/typescript/api-reference/modules/Chains.md

 # Namespace: Chains

-Chains supported by tBTC v2 contracts.
+Chains supported by tMEWC contracts.

 ## Table of contents